 From the openSF HMI, the bypass/switch-off module operation can be invoked from the session execution window by navigating down to the module that the user wishes to bypass.
-Next, right-clicking over it the "Bypass/Switch-off module" option appears for selection.
-This is illustrated in Figure 4-80 below.
+Next, right-clicking over it the "Bypass/Switch-off module" option appears for selection, as illustrated in Figure 4-81 below.
+This choice is persistent, if the session is saved to database.